 Side Impact Collisions

-In a side impact collision, grave injuries to the head will often occur as the driver’s head will strike something like the door or window.
+In a side-impact collision, grave injuries to the head will often occur as the driver’s head will strike something like the door or window.
 The vehicle can be impacted by either the front or back of another vehicle, and it may even be a fixed object.
 Vehicle damage will be severe, and the parties on the impacted side of the automobile will find they have far worse injuries.

 Accident claims are often filed so that the recovered funds can be used to cover medical costs.
-Catastrophic injuries can result from car accidents, including many that require physical therapy, comprehensive corrective surgeries and lifelong management.
+Catastrophic injuries can result from car accidents, including many that require physical therapy, comprehensive corrective surgeries, and lifelong management.
 If your medical exam has revealed any of the following injuries, you should mention it to your car accident lawyer.

 Brain Injury: Even mild brain injuries can cause serious pain.
-Severe or Traumatic Brain Injures (TBIs) can lead to lifelong physical and mental anguish.
+Severe or Traumatic Brain Injuries (TBIs) can lead to lifelong physical and mental anguish.
 It may not be possible to restore full motor function in all brain injury cases, and that can mean lifelong challenges in daily life and in the workplace.

 Wrongful Death: Car accidents are among the most common causes of death in the United States.
 Negligence is involved in many of these deaths, making those who caused the accident accountable to the loved ones left behind when negligence results in deaths.

 Personal injury suits can only be filed under certain conditions.
 In Florida, you must be covered by PIP to drive legally.
 Those benefits will cover a portion of any losses from the car accident, including damage to the vehicle and medical injuries.
-Suing is an option after PIP benefits have been exhausted, and if the crash resulted in a permanent injury.
+Suing is an option after PIP benefits have been exhausted and if the crash resulted in a permanent injury.

 Other factors may determine whether you have standing to sue.
-If you want the most accurate answer, you’ll need to speak to a Tampa personal injury lawyer, and provide all the details that are requested.
+If you want the most accurate answer, you’ll need to speak to a Tampa personal injury lawyer and provide all the details that are requested.
 Our lawyers can tell you if you have a case and what your case may be worth based on the injuries or expenses involved.

 Don’t be concerned if you think you don’t have the funds for a lawyer.
 All of our car accident consultations are completely free of charge.
+Contact us today.